Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 Carry goods for hire or reward

-If you use your van to work as a delivery driver, you will need this types of cover.
+If you use your van to work as a delivery driver, you will need this type of cover.
 The policy is designed for those making multiple stops or drop-offs using a van to make deliveries.

 Haulage cover is usually for businesses making fixed deliveries to established clients.

 Consider increasing the voluntary excess on your policy.
-Many insurers will offer reduced monthly premiums if you commit to a higher sum up front in the event of a claim
+Many insurers will offer reduced monthly premiums if you commit to a higher sum upfront in the event of a claim